A memoir of exile and rebellion—

 Anyone running from their village—anyone at the

-borders—drag them back—let them rot!
+borders—drag them back—let them rot.

-in the Holodomor.[3]
-Millions more were imprisoned,
+Millions more were imprisoned, tortured, or shot

 The Communists demanded everyone give the Oath